NAGENDRANADH02/HKsmartstore/README.md

 **HK SmartStore** is a modern, full-featured e-commerce platform — built entirely from scratch using **Python (Django)** and **MySQL**.

 It provides a seamless shopping experience with **separate dashboards for Admin, Vendor, and Customer**, an integrated **referral wallet system**, **email verification**, and a **Prime subscription module** — all deployed live on **PythonAnywhere**.
+The platform is designed with backend scalability in mind, incorporating system-level optimizations such as Redis-based caching for read-heavy endpoints, database fallback strategies, and production-safe deployment configurations.

 🌐 **Live Demo:** [https://nagendranadhh.pythonanywhere.com](https://nagendranadhh.pythonanywhere.com)